Monolaurin and Skin Infections

 This occurs when a virus within the body reflects symptoms on the skin.

-Shingles – a reactivated virus that causes chickenpox – may be a type of herpes virus treated by Monolaurin (Ref #6).
-Additionally, Molluscum Contagiosum – which causes multiple raised bumps on the skin – has been studied in relation to Monolaurin (Ref #7).
+Shingles – a reactivated virus that causes chickenpox – may be a type of herpes virus which is susceptible to Monolaurin (Ref #6).
+Additionally, Molluscum Contagiosum – which causes multiple raised bumps on the skin – has been studied in relation to Monolaurin in Argentinean studies (Ref #7).

-Yeast Infections (Candidiasis) – A fungus known as candida that lives on the skin – is extremely common and could potentially be treated with Monolaurin (Ref #8).
+Yeast Infections (Candidiasis) – a fungus known as candida that lives on the skin – is extremely common and has been studied with Monolaurin for its potential immune response (Ref #8).